teamfcm/Knowledge/UML/diagrams/class_diagram.md

 Sometimes, attributes can have **default value** (Ex: flightNumber : Interger = 0).

+To display **visibility** on the class diagram, you place the visibility mark in front of the attribute's or operation's name.

+- means private.

++ means public.

+~ means package.

+# means protected.

 **Inheritance** is indicated by a solid line with a closed, unfilled arrowhead pointing at the super class.

 An **association** is a linkage between two classes.